firejune/electron-react-devtools/README.md

 ```

 Then add the React's injection script to `main.html`(or entry root js) before loading your app
-source running on renderer process:
+source running on renderer process(Not Required the Electron version 1.2.1 or later):
 ```html
 <script>
   // in development.